shamsulinO/CarInfoScraper/README.md

 English version

-Telegram bot for parsing the avito.ru website and parsing information about a car by its VIN number.
+Telegram bot for parsing the avito.ru, bidfax websites and parsing information about a car by its VIN number.

 The parser can collect detailed information about ads on the avito.ru website and send it as a message in Telegram.
-Additionally, if you send the bot a car's VIN number in Telegram, it can retrieve detailed information about the car from various open sources.
+Also, if you send him the VIN number of a car via Telegram, he will be able to retrieve detailed information about the vehicle from various open sources and information from the Bidfax website.
 If you send the bot a link to a car ad, it can provide you with the VIN number and license plate number of that car.

 Ad parsing: